drug-design/course/docs/chapters/3d-qsar.md

 ### 3D Lattice and Grid Points to Capture the MIFs

-To simplify calculations of the fields created around a molecule, the method consists of superimposing a 3D lattice defining grid points regularly distributed in space, and calculating the interaction energy between the molecule and the probe at each grid point, using a potential energy function.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/3d-lattice-grid-points-to-capture-mifs-ea77a8ea'><i class='fa fa-play' aria-hidden='true'></i></button>To simplify calculations of the fields created around a molecule, the method consists of superimposing a 3D lattice defining grid points regularly distributed in space, and calculating the interaction energy between the molecule and the probe at each grid point, using a potential energy function.
 The lattice makes it possible to sample the space with a finite number of points with MIFs that can be calculated in a reasonable amount of time.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer